Many sellers use an Amazon review checker on a regular basis. This tool allows you to spot scammers trying to discredit your brand on Amazon.

 Customer reviews are the endgame of Amazon marketing.
 It’s what convinces new users about your product’s quality.
 In other words, positive reviews make customers trust you.

-Most sellers deliver quality products and service to build up positive reviews.
+Most sellers deliver quality products and service to build up great reviews.
 But a few others rely on fake reviews to attract sales.

 Users don’t need such deception from Amazon sellers.
 But how do you know if an Amazon review is real?
 Here’s where an Amazon review checker may come in handy.